ossec/ossec-docs/docs/manual/installation.rst

     If you want a step by step guide, you can use one of the many step by step install guides from `here`_

 #.
-Download the latest version and verify it's checksum.
+Download the latest version and verify its checksum.

     .. note::